How you can be more valuable.

-Making your case for attending
+Making your case to attend.

 Expand your network.
 Build your knowledge.
 Improve your profession.